invictus-ir/Microsoft-Extractor-Suite/docs/source/installation/Installation.rst

 .. image:: Microsoft-Extractor-Suite-Connect.png
    :width: 600

-To sign in, use the cmdlets:
+To sign in, use the following cmdlets:
 ::

    Connect-M365